fabschurt/ansible-role-ubuntu-base/README.md

 base system.
 It's really a bootstrap role, so it's better if it's executed as early as possible in your configuration/provisioning workflow.

-Full compatibility has been tested on **Ubuntu 14.04** only, as it's the distrib I use for pretty much everything, but I guess this should work fine on later versions too, and on not-too-old earlier versions.
+Full compatibility has been tested on **Ubuntu 14.04**, but I guess it should work fine with later and (not too old) earlier versions too.

 Basically, this role will (in order):